helenbeatriz/Cookingacademy-P1/README.md

 - User reviews and map on first page.

 ## Testing
-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 - My website was taking very long time to load so I had to convert and compress all my photos in order to make it work.
 - I wasn able to align my gallery pictures so I learnt how to sue display boxes and made it work on mobiles as well.
+- While creating and website and deploying I found out I Needesd to remove the "/" from my links cause it was causing an error while trying to open images through absolute paths.

 ### Validator Testing